An Interview with the Woman Who Coined "Femtech" - Ida Tin

-JH: With many different menstrual cycle tracking application available online, what differentiates Clue from the rest of the pack?
+With many different menstrual cycle tracking applications available online, what differentiates Clue from the rest of the pack?

 IT: Clue is about more than simply knowing when your period is coming.
 It helps you track and discover the patterns in your cycle that impact your daily life, so you can gain a better understanding of your overall health.
 Additionally, all the content in Clue is backed up by the latest scientific research, so you know you are getting the most trustworthy, accurate information about your health.

 Have you faced any challenges trying to promote an application that is focused on women’s health in this current, fraught political climate?